nida78/wp-wiki-tooltip/README.md

 * content filtering of tooltips is improved especially for removing inline stylesheets

 ## [1.10.0 - C6H13NO2 | Leucine]
 *Release Date - December 5th, 2020*

-* the backend page is splitted into several tabs to have more space for some new settings in the future
+* the backend page is split into several tabs to have more space for some new settings in the future
 * all dynamic JavaScript code that was printed in HTML is moved into static JS files to avoid problems with other plugins
 * all JavaScript is improved by removing small mistakes and minor hitches
 * the used Tooltipster plugin is updated to its version 4.2.8
 * some improvements for binding external resources

-## [1.9.0 - C6H13NO2 | Isoleucine]
-*Release Date - January 1st, 2019*

-* sections of Wiki pages can be used for tooltips, now (use shortcode attribute ```section="anchor-of-section"```)
-* the used Tooltipster plugin is updated to its version 4.2.6
-* a new option is available to set the animation how the tooltip appears
-* the new JavaScript I18N Support was implemented for the Classic-Block of Gutenberg

 # Upgrade Notice